-Summary of Factor B Participants providing Q-sorts in Factor B focused on the clinical and risk management issues in discussing sexuality and intimacy with clients with psychosis rather than on exploring sexual relationship needs and desires.
+Summary of Factor B Participants providing Q-sorts in Factor B focused on the clinical and risk management issues in discussing sexuality and intimacy with clients with psychosis, rather than on exploring sexual relationship needs and desires.
 Conversations about intimate relationships were not encouraged, and there was a sense that acceptable clinical work could be undertaken without such a conversation taking place.
 Issues relating to the individual profile and need of each client influenced whether participants would initiate conversations about sexuality, such as the level of risk presented by the client, level of social isolation and knowledge about sexual matters.
 There were concerns about the impact on the therapeutic relationship if the client’s misinterpretation of the conversation led to confused boundaries.

 Factor C: People with psychosis should be able to talk about sex and intimacy, but perhaps not with me

 Factor C has an eigenvalue of 4.59 and explains 17% of the study variance.
 This account conveyed participants’ mixed views about the prospect of including discussions about sex and intimacy in work with people with psychosis.
 There were positive views that people with psychosis should be able to talk to professionals about intimate topics, but such conversations may be best addressed by other professionals.
-These participants believe that they should be available to talk about sexual and relationship needs with people with psychosis (15, +6).
-Participants recognise that the relationship needs of people with psychosis and the rest of the population do not differ (3, +5), and there is a strong belief that a conversation about sex and intimacy would not impact negatively on clients, and may even result in positive outcomes (53, +4).
-These participants clearly do not hold the view that sexuality and intimacy is a priority topic that therapist and client can comfortably address in clinical psychology sessions (59, -1).
+These participants believed that they should be available to talk about sexual and relationship needs with people with psychosis (15, +6).
+Participants recognised that the relationship needs of people with psychosis and the rest of the population do not differ (3, +5), and there was a strong belief that a conversation about sex and intimacy would not impact negatively on clients, and may even result in positive outcomes (53, +4).
+These participants did not hold the view that sexuality and intimacy is a priority topic that therapist and client can comfortably address in clinical psychology sessions (59, -1).
 They may initiate such conversations, but only as a necessity if the client wished to address it (21, 0), as Participant 13 commented ‘It is generally a topic which seems to be avoided by other disciplines in mental health services and yet it is a significant part of people’s lives.
 Someone has to be available to talk with clients about these things if they wish to do so’.

-Several statements in factor three indicated that ambivalence about addressing intimate topics was related to participants’ perceived skills in this area.
+Several statements in this factor indicated that ambivalence about addressing intimate topics was related to participants’ perceived skills in this area.
 Conversations about sex and intimacy are apparently an area that would cause some concern for participants, as a distinguishing statement indicated that such topics may be too complex for them to appropriately manage in sessions with clients (41, +6).
-Such fears may be linked to a gap in training at doctoral level to engage with clients about their intimacy needs (40, +6), as Participant 13 commented that ‘for such a complex and immense topic, there was very little in the way of training…’.
+Such fears may be linked to a gap in training at doctoral level to engage with clients about their intimacy needs (40, +6), as Participant 13 commented ‘for such a complex and immense topic, there was very little in the way of training…’.
 The absence of appropriate training or adequate experience in clinical issues in sexuality and intimacy causes these participants to doubt their competency in initiating conversations about intimate topics with clients (43, +2).